6789

 “Why would anyone want to spend Bitcoin, if they are certain that it will be worth more in the future?”

 The answer is quite simple, really.
-Even though deflation discourages spending, you can never eliminate the need for it.
+Although deflation discourages spending, you can never eliminate the need for it.
 Basic necessities are not something we can put aside.
 Commodities and luxuries become a timing preference instead of an artificial need.
 People get to choose if they want to spend now or later.

 As such, one can use Bitcoin both as a store of value and as a currency.
 Only, instead of its value decreasing and stagnating over time, as is the case with government-based currencies, Bitcoin increases its worth over time, leading to increased mainstream adoption.

-Previous Bitcoin halvings and their impact
+Previous Bitcoin Halvings and Their Impact

 The first Bitcoin halving occurred on the 27th November 2012.

-Block 210000 was solved by a Radeon 5800 GPU, one of the most popular GPUs at that time used for mining.
+Block 210,000 was solved by a Radeon 5800 GPU, one of the most popular GPUs at that time used for mining.
 The graphics card was later sold at a significant markup to Chaang Noi, an early Bitcoin investor.

 In the following year, market prices of the leading cryptocurrency skyrocketed.
 A new peak price was reached about one year after the halving took place.
-The price of Bitcoin increased from 12$ to a new high of 1.120$.
+The price of Bitcoin increased from $12 to a new high of $1,120.
 The price corrected in 2014 and a long bearish market installed some doubt in the investor minds.
-Market sentiment was at a low point for certain, as Bitcoin’s price fell in the 300$ range, retracing by more than 70%.
+Market sentiment was at a low point for certain, as Bitcoin’s price fell in the $300 range, retracing by more than 70%.

 And then, the second halving happened.
 It was this halving of July 2016 that opened the path for the crazy 2017 bull run of Bitcoin where we saw prices reach new highs once again.
-From 657$ at the moment of the second halving to a still unbeaten record of 19.780$ by December 2017.
+From $657 at the moment of the second halving to a still unbeaten record of $19,780 by December 2017.

-Bitcoin halving “moons” on Google Trends
+Bitcoin Halving “Moons” on Google Trends

 The public awareness of the upcoming Bitcoin halving massively bigger than in the past.
 Interest for the special event has been steadily increasing in the past few months and is expected to surpass all previous monthly search volumes on Google.